Anime is usually based on Manga

 The basic idea is certainly not unique to anime - many animated children's shows begin their lives as children's book franchises and later become animated adaptations

 , as existing properties certainly have a chance of taking off with the built-in fanbase.
 And it's not just animation.
-Many live action movies are based on novels and comic books for the same reason.
+Many live action movies and TV shows are based on novels and comic books for the same reason.

 - Ano Hana The Flower We Saw That Day